padamupreti/url-shortener/README.md

 npm start
 ```

-With this option, a `database.sqlite` is created at projet root.
+With this option, a `database.sqlite` is created at project root.

 ### Option 2 (PostgreSQL)